iamrraj/React-Resume-Generator/README.md

 - Change Password
 - Forget Password
 - Session Timeout (Auto Logout after 5 minutes inactive session)
+- Write Blog
+- Filter blog by(Author or By Tag) and (Like on Post, Comment on post, See user Who liked your post, Follow Or unfollow user)
+- Post (Like on Post, Comment on post, See user Who liked your post, Follow Or unfollow user)
+- Update Used deatils
+- User profile view.
 - Minimal Design
 - Create/Edit/Delete Your Resume
 - User Profile